shonfeder/emojitsu/README.md

 # Emojitsu

-_A library and executable of techniques for dealing with unicode emoji_
+_Tiny executable techniques for dealing with emoji_

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**